Tàlaidhean Ura: The Lullaby Project

 The Carnegie Hall’s Weill Music Institute pioneered the concept of The Lullaby Project in New York, pairing pregnant women and new mothers and fathers with professional artists to write and sing personal lullabies for their babies, supporting maternal health, aiding childhood development, and strengthening the bond between parent and child.
 Extending around the world, the Lullaby Project now enables partner organisations to support families in their own communities.

-We first ran the project in 2020 and had an incredible year working in-person pre-pandemic and online to deliver four projects in Alness, Dingwall, Gairloch and Inverness.
+Thanks to support from Spirit of 2012, we first ran the project in 2019/2020 and had an incredible year working in-person pre-pandemic and online to deliver four projects in Alness, Dingwall, Gairloch and Inverness.
 The results of these initial sessions were 22 new lullabies in Gaelic, English, Arabic and Portuguese and some of these beautiful lullabies can be listened to here.
 One of the lullabies, Bà Bà written by Kathelle Macleod for her son, Robert, was featured as part of Carnegie Hall’s annual Lullaby Project celebration concert in 2021, amongst other wonderful lullabies from around the globe.
 The first run of the project also provided work for 9 local freelance musicians.
-We ran the second instalment, thanks to funding from YMI, throughout 2022 – 2023 and we are delighted that you can now listen to all the beautiful lullabies that were created on our Soundcloud page here.
+We ran the second instalment, thanks to funding from the Creative Scotland Youth Music Initiative Access to Music Making fund, throughout 2022 – 2024.

 For more information about the Lullaby Project, please contact Marisa, marisa.astill-brown@feisrois.org.